 Infectious Hepatitis: Incubation period can be 2-6 months.
-Type A Hepatitis has abrupt onset with fever, malaise, anorexia, nausea, vomiting, abdominal pain, jaundice (yellowing of skin) and dark urine.
-Exclude from school until physician allows student to return.
+Type A Hepatitis has an abrupt onset with fever, malaise, anorexia, nausea, vomiting, abdominal pain, jaundice (yellowing of the skin) and dark urine.
+Exclude from school until physician allows the student to return.
 Measles: Incubation period is 7-14 days.
-A blotchy red rash with runny nose, watery eyes, fever and cough.
+A blotchy red rash with a runny nose, watery eyes, fever, and cough.
 Exclude from school until 4 days after onset of rash.
-Serological evidence is required for diagnosis.
+The serological evidence is required for diagnosis.

 Rubella: Incubation period is 14-23 days.
 Cold like symptoms.
 Swollen, tender glands at the back of the neck.
 Changeable pink rash on face and chest.
 Exclude from school.
-Serological evidence is required for diagnosis.
+The serological evidence is required for diagnosis.

 Mumps: Incubation period is 12-25 days.
 Acute swelling over jaw and in front of one or both ears.
-Serological evidence is required for diagnosis.
+The serological evidence is required for diagnosis.
 Exclude from school nine days from onset of symptoms.